till2/till2.github.io/_posts/2022-10-20-intro-to-mapf.md

 Multi-Agent Pathfinding (__MAPF__) is the problem of planning paths for multiple agents without colliding.

-## Applications
+### Applications

-It seems to me that MAPF performs better than Multi-agent Reinforcement Learning in restrictive, discrete situations.
-State-of-the-art MAPF can usually solve up to a low four digit number of agents.
+Currently, search-based MAPF solvers perform better than Multi-agent Reinforcement Learning applied to the MAPF problem in restrictive, discrete situations.
+State-of-the-art MAPF solvers can usually solve up to a low four digit number of agents.
-The classical MAPF application is logistic warehouses, so we might just be working for free for Amazon. 😃
+The classical application for these kinds of algorithms are logistic warehouses, so for now we might just be contributing ressources for free to Amazon. :/

 ### Assumptions